 As to the motive of jealousy on the part of any person who may have sent the cake for revenge for some fancied wrong, we are not so sure.
 It may have been the case, but so far neither myself nor the others investigating have anything to point to this.
 We admit we are mystified, but are still hoping a solution may be at hand in the near future,” he concluded.

 And that, as far as the Inquirer was concerned, was that.
 The Daily Local News ran a few perfunctory stories further into November — how a woman Sterrett had golfed with on business trips to Youngstown, Ohio had been questioned, but was not under suspicion.
-It also ran the required notices that Sterrett’s estate had entered into probate, in case he had died owing any debts.
+It also ran the required notices that Sterrett’s estate had entered into probate.
 Three weeks after Sterrett’s death, the paper ran a story refuting a rumour that the Devon Civic Association had condemned the police for not finding Sterrett’s murderer.

 At a meeting of the Association, held on Friday evening, the Association discussed the unfortunate affair and decided that we were satisfied that the officials of the law were doing everything in their power to unravel the mystery and we hope it will be accomplished.
 Mr. Sterrett was not well-known in Devon.
 He came here because he found a house available, but was know to but few.
 We feel sorry that Mrs. Sterrett has been subjected to such embarrassment, but that is as far as we go.

 It’s a sad, bizarre story, all the more so because of the way it flickers out at the end.
-Ordinary as Mr. Sterrett seems to have been, someone went to the trouble of baking an arsenical wedding cake and mailing some to him and his wife.
-(Accounts differed as to whether the label said “Mrs. W.W.
+Unassuming and ordinary as Mr. Sterrett seems to have been, someone went to the trouble of baking an arsenical wedding cake and mailing some to him and his wife.
+(Accounts differed as to whether the label said only “Mrs. W.W.
 Sterrett” or “Mr. and Mrs. W.W.
-Sterrett — later accounts leaning towards the latter).
+Sterrett).
 He had a slice for a treat before supper and died horribly for it two days later.
 Someone did it, and got away with it.
 Who I can’t even begin to guess — the papers certainly were expecting something to come of the wife, and I couldn’t help thinking that it was extremely lucky for her — if it was luck — that she happened to have such a strong alibi established on the day in question (not to mention quite sad that she’d need that alibi when her previous signs of criminal inclination consisted entirely of melancholia and not spilling her guts to her gossipy neighbours).
-If this were a novel, of course, it would only be the beginning.
+If this were a novel, of course, this would only be the beginning.
 Arsenical wedding cake seems more like something which would appear in a book than in life, and yet the Sterretts anticipated Agatha Christie by about three decades — she would use an arsenical slice of wedding cake sent through the mail as a plot device in Funerals Are Fatal (1953).
-But really, you couldn’t make a novel out of it — it sounds too much like a pile of cliches; the elaborate, possibly symbolic conveyance for the poison, the unbreakable alibi, the very poison itself.
+But you couldn’t make a novel out of it — it sounds too much like a pile of cliches; the elaborate, possibly symbolic conveyance for the poison, the unbreakable alibi, the irregular typewriter, the very poison itself.
 And the ending would be very unsatisfactory.

 Surrounding the Sterrett stories in the Daily Local News are the usual flotsam and jetsam — wire stories, advertisements, and social notices.
-At the bottom of one story, nestled between the promises to give more information soon and an advertisement proclaiming “SPECIAL FOR HALLOW E’EN: Dennison’s Hallow E’en Crepe Paper, Festoons And Border Strips”, is an innocuous social notice with a startling ending:
+At the bottom of one story, nestled between the promises of more case updates coming soon and an advertisement announcing “SPECIAL FOR HALLOW E’EN: Dennison’s Hallow E’en Crepe Paper, Festoons And Border Strips”, is an innocuous social notice with a startling ending: